lonewolf28/rewind-job/README.md

 * Push/Merge/PR to the master branch will trigger the build
 * The build will do the following
     - Build and deploy docker to docker hub
+    - Use the docker image as the base for the fargate container
-    - Run terraform scripts
+    - Run terraform scripts to deploy the ECS Cluster
-* Both the above steps are configured using github actions
+* Both the above steps are configured using github actions see (rewind-job/.github/workflows/terraform-workflow.yml)
 * If you are making changes to the image, update the following value in the terraform/vars.tf file

 ```console